-The type of a set-field action can be any valid OXM header type, the list of possible OXM types are described in Section A.2.3.7 and Table 11.
-Set-Field actions for OXM types OFPXMT_OFB_IN_PORT, OXM_OF_IN_PHY_PORT and OFPXMT_OFB_METADATA are not supported, because those are not header fields.
 The Set-Field action overwrite the header field specified by the OXM type, and perform the necessary CRC recalculation based on the header field.
-The OXM fields refers to the outermost-possible occurrence in the header, unless the field type explictely specifies otherwise, and therefore in general the set-field actions applies to the outermost-possible header (e.g. a "Set VLAN ID" set-field action always sets the ID of the outermost VLAN tag).
+The OXM fields refers to the outermost-possible occurrence in the header, unless the field type explicitly specifies otherwise, and therefore in general the set-field actions applies to the outermost-possible header (e.g. a "Set VLAN ID" set-field action always sets the ID of the outermost VLAN tag).